chasemc/processView/README.md

 ### Purpose

-I didn't look too long, but couldn't find a tool to graph out Windows process and children process.
+I didn't look too long, but couldn't find a tool to graph out Windows parent and children processes.
 So wrote this quick Shiny app to do so.

 ![alt text](inst/www/screenshot.gif)